Norhan Hassan Salem

 Biography

-Norhan is a Registrar in the Registration Collection Management and Documentation Department (RCMDD) and also works as a Museum Educator at the Egyptian Museum of Cairo (EMC).
+Norhan previously worked as a Registrar in the Registration Collection Management and Documentation Department (RCMDD), and as a Museum Educator at the Egyptian Museum in Cairo.
 She has worked at EMC since 2012 to present with different specialties.
-Since February 2020 Norhan has also been involved in the Temporary Exhibitions and Museum Display Department.

 Norhan published a paper in ICOM – CIMCIM Conference which was held in Paris in February 2020.
 She participated in ICOM – CIDOC in the virtual conference which was held in December with a paper entitled: The impact of Egypt Documentation Project – the British Museum on the Collection Management of the Egyptian Museum in Cairo.